najanijohnson/CystFinder/README.md

 5. The macro will process the images and save the converted JPEGs in the specified output folder.

 ### `mcherry_quantification.ijm`
-This ImageJ macro processes a folder full of TIFF images specific to mcherry quantification.
-It adjusts the saturation and merges two images.
+This ImageJ macro merges the mCherry and brightfield channels for given code and sets the saturation to a given value for use with quantification in mCherry_quantification.py.

 Usage:
 1. Open ImageJ.